Cryptocurrencies (crypto) are a relatively new asset class that’s seen explosive growth in recent years.

 Crypto ETFs can be held in retirement accounts.
 If you want to hold crypto in tax-advantaged accounts, a cryptocurrency ETF may be the best option.
 Direct ownership of crypto cannot generally be facilitated in a retirement account.
 You may be able to achieve this through a self-directed IRA, but it’s complex and pricey to do so.

 Crypto ETFs have no yield/dividend.
 By default, directly owning crypto won’t earn you interest, either.
-However, advanced users can “stake” their cryptocurrency in order to earn yield or even lend it through a platform like Gemini Earn.
+However, advanced users can “stake” their cryptocurrency in order to earn yield or even lend it.

 In other words, crypto you own directly can earn you a yield if you put in some effort.
 Crypto ETFs cannot earn yield or interest at this time.